TH3BAT/Blockchaininfo/README.md

 ## Overview

 **Blockchaininfo** is a Rust-based application designed to interact with a Bitcoin node via RPC, providing detailed, real-time insights into the blockchain, mempool, and network status.
 It formats and color-codes output to make complex data more accessible and user-friendly.
+Recent updates include a block-based alarm clock feature for enhanced functionality.

 ---